pragmalang/pragma/docs/getting-started/index.md

 }
 ```

-Notice the `TodoStatus` enum.
-[Enums](../features/enum-types.md) are definitions of all the possible string values that a field can hold.
+[`enum`s](../features/enum-types.md) are definitions of all the possible string values that a field can hold.

 Ok, now we need to define permissions.
 Our requirements dictate that a `User` can only edit, read, write, and delete their own `Todo`s, and that anyone can create a user account.